ioanmeri/software-architecture-and-technology-of-large-scale-systems/02-performance.md

   - RESTful applications require interoperability that's why HTTP protocol is popular in the Internet
   - Persistent Connections used by default in HTTP 1.1 and later

+---

+### Memery Access Latency

+**Web Server ➡️ App Server**

+- Finite Heap Memory
+  - any process that will exceed that amount of memory will crash
+  - Garbare collector will run very aggressively just before memory runs out, results to very bad performance
+- Large Heap Memory
+  - a process occupying more memory than what is available on that machine
+  - OS will have to use hard disk, swapping data between physical memory and hard disk
+  - that will severly bring down the performance of the process
+- GC Algorithm
+  - Apply the proper Garbage Collection Algorithm for runtimes that use GC

+**App Server ➡️ Database**

+- Finite Buffer memory
+  - A write operation happens in DB, DB reads that record from hard disk to memory
+  - Space utilization of DB buffer memory is critical because that governs how many operations per second you can actually do
+  - If buffer memory is in shortage, either due to poor memory allocation or of inefficient schema, it will severly affect the performance of the entire system

+---